Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 `1 - -2 / 3 * +(4 / 5) + 6 + 7! + 8`, build and update AST, and recover syntax
 errors.

-More interesting example is
+A more interesting example is a
 [JSON parser](https://github.com/Eliah-Lakhin/papa-carlo/blob/master/src/main/scala/name.lakhin.eliah.projects/papacarlo/examples/Json.scala),
-that incrementally parses large input files with over 600 lines of source code.
+which incrementally parses large input files with over 600 lines of source code.
-In one of the included tests these files have been changed and parsed several
+In one of the included tests, these files have been changed and parsed several
 times:

 | File | Difference (lines) |  Syntax errors | Number of AST nodes | Parse time (seconds) |